Qasr-e-Fatima: Exhibitions in 2017 and 2018

-The title of this majestic exhibition is inspired by the famous quote by Mughal Emperor Jahangir when he visited the valley of Kashmir the first time.
+The title of this exhibition is inspired by the quote by Mughal Emperor Jahangir when he visited the valley of Kashmir the first time.
 Translated in English from the original Persian, it means: ‘If there is heaven on earth, it is here, it is here, it is here’.
 The displays on exhibit span 500 years, from the date of the first printed map of the Indian subcontinent in the 1480s to the survey maps produced by British colonial official in the 1940s.